 - Two levels in Yoshi's Island are based around this, the second one being a Nintendo Hard Bonus Level.

 - The entire Snowboard Kids series.

-- As shown above, the Activision Atari 2600 video game Skiing is based on this.
+- The Activision Atari 2600 video game Skiing is based on this.

 - Several mini-games in the various Mario Party games take place on such slopes (including one where you have to try to outrun a Human Snowball).

-- The entire point of the Windows game SkiFree.
+- As seen in the page image above, the entire point of the classic Windows game SkiFree.

 - The Macintosh also had its own skiing games, notably MacSki and Ingemar's Skiing Game.

 - And of the second half of Horace Goes Skiing (the first half is a Frogger clone).

 - Sonic the Hedgehog does this frequently, except usually using a snowboard instead.
 Still loads of stuff to dodge though.
 White Acropolis in Sonic the Hedgehog (2006) is notable for HORRIBLE controls and jumping being almost impossible to pull off.

 - This is the entire point of SSX 2012; Team SSX is on a race against a rival team to conquer the deadliest mountains.
 While they all have elements of this kind of course, the first Deadly Decent takes the cake: TREES.